SpecEyes: Accelerating Agentic Multimodal LLMs via Speculative Perception and Planning: Experiment

 \subsection{Experiment Setups}

 \myparagraph{Benchmarks and Baselines.} We evaluate \ours on three multimodal benchmarks spanning fine-grained perception, high-resolution understanding, and hallucination robustness.
 V*~\cite{vstar} provides two multiple-choice subsets: Direct Attributes (115 questions) for attribute recognition and Relative Position (76 questions) for spatial reasoning.
 HR-Bench~\cite{hrbench} tests high-resolution perception with 4K and 8K subsets (800 questions each).
 POPE~\cite{pope} is a yes/no hallucination probe with Adversarial, Popular, and Random splits (3\,000 questions each).
-The small non-agentic model $M_S$ is Qwen3-VL-2B~\cite{qwen3technicalreport}; the large agentic model $M_L$ is instantiated with DeepEyes~\cite{zheng2025deepeyes} and Thyme~\cite{zhang2025thyme}, both capped at 5 tool-use steps per query.
+All benchmarks are evaluated by accuracy.
+The small non-agentic model $M_S$ is Qwen3-VL-2B~\cite{qwen3technicalreport}, the large agentic model $M_L$ is instantiated with DeepEyes~\cite{zheng2025deepeyes} and Thyme~\cite{zhang2025thyme}, both capped at 5 tool-use steps per query.

 \myparagraph{Implementation Details.} All models use greedy decoding (temperature 0), and all reported latencies include tool execution time.
 For cognitive gating (\cref{sec:gating}), we set $K{=}64$, $\epsilon{=}10^{-6}$, and adopt min-token aggregation; for the bottom aggregation variant, we set the bottom fraction to $r{=}0.2$, inspired by \cite{fu2025deep}.
-The gating threshold is selected by running $M_S$ once per benchmark to collect the empirical confidence distribution (${\sim}$5--10\,min offline), from which we evenly sample multiple operating points to characterize the accuracy--latency trade-off.
-All experiments run on a single NVIDIA A100 40\,GB GPU.
+The gating threshold $\tau$ is selected as follows: we run $\mathcal{M}_S$ once on a random 10\% sample of each benchmark solely to \emph{visualize} the empirical $S_\text{sep}$ distribution and define a coarse search range.
+We then evenly sample a fixed grid of operating points from this range, the reported $\tau$ for each variant is chosen from this grid with \emph{no per-sample or per-benchmark optimization}, so any overlap with the test set is immaterial and the results do not constitute an upper bound.
+All experiments run on a single NVIDIA A100 40GB GPU.

 \definecolor{oursrow}{RGB}{226, 243, 227} \definecolor{variantrow}{RGB}{240, 248, 255} \definecolor{groupbg}{RGB}{235, 235, 235} \definecolor{speedgreen}{RGB}{0, 120, 0} \definecolor{speedred}{RGB}{190, 40, 40}